minad/consult/README.md

          ("M-y" . consult-yank-pop)
          ("<help> a" . consult-apropos))

+  ;; The :init configuration is always executed (Not lazy!)
   :init

   ;; Replace functions (consult-multi-occur is a drop-in replacement) (fset 'multi-occur #'consult-multi-occur)

-  :config

-  ;; Enable richer annotations during completion.
+  ;; Optionally enable richer annotations during completion.
+  ;; Must be in the :init section of use-package such that the mode gets ;; enabled right away.
+Note that this forces loading the package.
   (consult-annotate-mode)

+  ;; Configure other variables in the :config section, after lazily loading the package :config

   ;; Enable richer annotations for M-x.
   ;; I have this disabled by default, since I don't want to be flooded with information.